 To help you discover this part of Rome, ItalyXP has come up with a list of the Top 5 (+1) lesser-known attractions near the Colosseum, all reachable within 15 minutes on foot from it.

-So, prepare to mark those places on your map and let the exploration begin!
+So, prepare to mark those top places to visit in Rome on your map of Rome and let the exploration begin!

 Right in front of the entrance to the Imperial Forum, following Via Cavour and taking the first alley to the left (Via Tor de’ Conti), you will discover an enchanting square that tourists generally miss: Piazza del Grillo, named in honor of the del Grillo Family.

 The square is dominated by the Palazzo del Grillo, a 17th-century beautiful palace that includes the homonymous tower.
 From here, you can take the Salita del Grillo, a picturesque alley surrounded by ancient buildings.
-Through this uphill walk, you will have a terrific view of the Trajan's Market, a large complex of ruins that includes storehouses, markets and offices where the Ancient Romans used to gather to conduct their business.
+Through this uphill walk, you will have a terrific view of the Trajan's Market, one of most famous historical places in Rome after Colosseum and Roman Forum, a large complex of ruins that includes storehouses, markets and offices where the Ancient Romans used to gather to conduct their business.

 At the top of the Salita del Grillo is the Largo Angelicum, stands the imposing Militia Tower, which is the entrance to the Trajan's Markets.